fex01/servicenow-notes/sn-discovery.md

     - Used only by Discovery for creating lists of devices
   - Application: Identified by a running process on a host, such as HIS, Apache, MSSQL
     - Used by top-down (Service Mapping) and Horizontal discovery
-    - Must have a corresponding configuration item type and a Cl classification
+    - Must have a corresponding configuration item type and a CI classification
   - Shared Library
   - Cloud Resource: discover resources in AWS and Azure datacenters
 - Debug Type